 - blurry or double vision

 - changes to your vision

 - bruising or swelling around the eye

-If you have an underlying condition, such as high blood pressure, your doctor will prescribe treatment to manage it.
+If you have an underlying condition, such as high blood pressure, your doctor will prescribe medications to manage it.

 Hyphemas and more serious eye bleeding may need direct treatment.
-Your doctor may prescribe eye drops as needed for eye bleeding:
+A doctor may prescribe eye drops as needed for eye bleeding:

 - supplementary tear drops for dry eyes

 - laser surgery to eliminate abnormal blood vessels